 Hurricanes are subject to a number of climate change-related influences:

-Warmer sea surface temperatures could intensify tropical storm wind speeds, potentially delivering more damage if they make landfall.
-Based on complex modeling, NOAA has suggested that an increase in Category 4 and 5 hurricanes is likely, with hurricane wind speeds increasing by up to 10 percent.
-Warmer sea temperatures also are causing hurricanes to wetter, with 10-15 percent more precipitation from cyclones projected in a 2 degree C scenario.
-Recent storms such as Hurricane Harvey in 2017 (dropping over 60 inches in some locations), Florence in 2018 (with over 35 inches) and Imelda in 2019 (44 inches) demonstrate the devastating floods that can be triggered by these high-rain hurricanes.
+Warmer sea surface temperatures intensify tropical storm wind speeds, giving them the potential to deliver more damage if they make landfall.
+Over the 39-year period from 1979-2017, the number of major hurricanes has increased while the number of smaller hurricanes has decreased.
+Based on modeling, the National Oceanic and Atmospheric Administration predicts an increase in Category 4 and 5 hurricanes, alongside increased hurricane wind speeds.
+Warmer sea temperatures also cause wetter hurricanes, with 10-15 percent more precipitation from storms projected.
+Recent storms such as Hurricane Harvey in 2017 (which dropped more than 60 inches in some locations), Florence in 2018 (with over 35 inches) and Imelda in 2019 (44 inches) demonstrate the devastating floods that can be triggered by these high-rain hurricanes.

 Sea level rise is already making coastal storms more damaging and is expected to continue worsening.
 Globally, average sea level has risen over half a foot since 1900 and is expected to rise 1 to 2.5 feet during this century.
 Coastal regions will experience the worst of these effects.
 Sea level rise increases the risk of coastal flooding and has intensified the impact of several recent storms.
 A study of Hurricane Katrina estimated that higher sea levels led to flood elevations 15-60 percent higher than climate conditions in 1900.
 A study of Hurricane Sandy estimated that sea levels at the time increased the likely of flooding by three times and that additional rising will make severe flooding four times more likely in the future.